NelisV/vatspy-geojson/README.md

 # vatspy-geojson
-To convert Firboundaries to GEOJson:
+To convert firboundaries.dat to GeoJSON:
-1. create a subfolder in the root directory called /source/.
+1. Create a subfolder in the root directory called /source/.
-2. paste your firboundaries.dat in the created folder.
+2. Paste firboundaries.dat in the created folder.
-3. run main.py.
+3. Run main.py.

 firboundaries.geojson is created in /output/

-- When editing in QGIS, it is advised to first convert to ESRI Shapefile
+- When editing in QGIS, it is advised to first convert to ESRI Shapefile.
+- Copy the sectors you want to edit to a new layer (important).
+- Make you changes.
-- when finished save your layer to GEOJSON
+- When finished save your layer to GeoJSON.

-To convert GEOJson to Firboundaries:
+To convert GeoJSON to firboundaries.dat:
 1. Paste firboundaries.geojson you created in /output/
 2. Run export.py
+3. enter filename for input file (default is firboundaries.geojson)
-3. valid Firboundaries.dat created in /export/
+3. firboundaries.dat created in /export/

-- when uploading to github, only upload the sectors you edited, not the entire file created by the script.
+- Make sure to only upload the sectors you edited.